 "The mentors have been brilliant throughout the year but especially during lockdown which was such a challenging time for our UASC students.
 These partnerships are much valued by students who are able to access individual support to meet their learning goals.
 Mentors are clearly very well trained and have liaised with tutorial and pastoral staff, always appropriately and to the benefit of their mentee.
 We know that our students are listened to and supported with extra help in the areas they need to develop in order to gain the English skills they will need to achieve a better future." – Referral partner at a further education college

-Click here to find out more and to refer a young refugee or asylum seeker for educational mentoring.
+Click the button below to find out more and for a page which can help explain the programme to young people.
+To refer a young refugee or asylum seeker for educational mentoring, please contact the educational mentoring coordinator for your local area.

 Our blend of ESOL/academic tutoring and wellbeing support improves education and wellbeing outcomes for young refugees and asylum seekers.